CDCgov/el_gato/docs/reporting_module.md

 ## Report summary overview
 A description of the sections that are generated when using the el_gato reporting module.
 In teh example image below, the report summary page is shonw.
-* Report Summary page: Summary of el_gato and complete ST profile for each sample included in the report.
+* **Report Summary page**: Summary of el_gato and complete ST profile for each sample included in the report.

-* Definitions Overview page: ST definitions key and evidence for support of *mompS* allele call key.
+* **Definitions Overview page**: ST definitions key and evidence for support of *mompS* allele call key.

-* Paired-end reads: Locus coverage information and *mompS* primer information parsed by each sample.
+* **Paired-end reads**: Locus coverage information and *mompS* primer information parsed by each sample.

-* Assembly: BLAST hit length and sequence identity thresholds and locus location information parsed by each sample.
+* **Assembly**: BLAST hit length and sequence identity thresholds and locus location information parsed by each sample.

 ## Example image of pdf report